evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_AWD/_index.md

 - Side curtain airbags for both the first and second rows
 - Side airbags for the driver and front passenger
 - A front center airbag to prevent the driver and front passenger from colliding with each other during a side impact

+Additionally, the front and second-row seatbelts are equipped with pretensioners that tighten automatically during a collision to minimize injury risk.

 ## Security and Access Technologies